 This session will focus on stroke care, recovery, and related clinical considerations.

-Speaker Professor Ganesh Subramanian
+Speaker Professor Ganesh Subramanian FRCP

 Speaker Dr Angela Nelmes

-Speaker Professor Indira Natarajan FRCP
+Speaker Dr Indira Natarajan FRCP

-Professor Indira Natarajan FRCP Clinical director neurosciences and consultant stroke physician, University Hospitals of North Midlands NHS Trust
+Dr Indira Natarajan FRCP Clinical director neurosciences and consultant stroke physician, University Hospitals of North Midlands NHS Trust

 comment 1 Created with Sketch Beta.